timescale/pgai/docs/vectorizer.md

-# Automate AI embedding with Vectorizer
+# Automate AI embedding with pgai Vectorizer

 Vector embeddings have emerged as a powerful tool for transforming text into compact, semantically rich representations.
 This approach unlocks the potential